 When using a Pro Action Replay or Game Genie code to access Hidden Palace Zone, it is the same as in Sonic 2, but can sometimes reset the game when getting close to the 'Master Emerald Block' object.
 Wood Zone is also the same as it is in Sonic 2, but a glitch causes the visible tiles of the level to not update as often when moving around, making it hard to figure out where Knuckles is going.
-The empty level slots for the Genocide City Zone and Dust Hill Zone are also accessible.
+The presumed empty level slots for the Genocide City Zone and Sand Shower Zone are also accessible.

 When Sonic & Knuckles detects that Sonic 2 is locked on (it checks for Revisions 00, 01 and 02), it transfers control to a special hidden 256 KB ROM chip, often referred to as the UPMEM.
 This contains the code for the entire game, as well as some data (e.g. Knuckles' mappings and pattern load cues).
 The only code run from the locked-on Sonic 2 ROM is the sound driver, although much of the game's data is accessed from the Sonic 2 ROM instead of being duplicated in the UPMEM.